Acronym: Ellipsis-is-understood style

-Some influential style guides, such as that of the BBC, no longer require punctuation to show ellipsis; some even proscribe it.
+Some style guides, such as that of the BBC, no longer require punctuation to show ellipsis; some even proscribe it.
 Larry Trask, American author of The Penguin Guide to Punctuation, states categorically that, in British English, "this tiresome and unnecessary practice is now obsolete."

 Pronunciation-dependent style and periods

 Nevertheless, some influential style guides, many of them American, still require periods in certain instances.
 For example, The New York Times Manual of Style and Usage recommends following each segment with a period when the letters are pronounced individually, as in "K.G.B.", but not when pronounced as a word, as in "NATO".
 The logic of this style is that the pronunciation is reflected graphically by the punctuation scheme.